Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/ecm.md

 RPT enables full system functionality, in addition to REC it also now tries to jam threats according to selected method.

-> **Note:** In DCS, jamming is always done with noise jamming, turning on as a threat is detected.
+> 💡 In DCS, jamming is always done with noise jamming, turning on as a threat is detected.